Bohaar/Bohaar/README.md

 - 🔭 I’m currently working on Paperwoerker.com
 - 🌱 I’m currently learning Javascript & React
 - 👯 I’m looking to collaborate on new projects.
-- 🤔 I’m looking for help with finding a job.
 - 💬 Ask me about Ruby on Rails, HTML & CSS.
 - 📫 How to reach me: baharsammaknejad@gmail.com
 - 😄 Pronouns: she/her